 The package that lands on a shopper’s doorstep is the last interaction and impression a shopper will have with the company that sold the product.
 The feelings emitted when an online shopper opens the package and connects with the contents inside are one of the most important parts of the e-commerce customer experience.
 And the outcome of that interaction will likely affect future purchases.

-The goal of the unboxing experience is for shoppers to experience similar stimuli to what they would encounter inside the physical store.
+The goal of the unboxing experience is for shoppers to encounter similar stimuli to what they would find inside the physical store.
 Personalized messages and tactile, decorated packaging materials that represent the brand can expand the reach and impact of the brand on the consumer.

 Yet being basic isn’t as easy as it sounds.